tcwilkinson/caa2015/ideas.md

 Wikipedia reveals how complex the system of evaluation of the knowledge is and how this system is now challenged thanks to FS.
 Even if there is a growing discussion on dynamic publishing there are still few examples of new workflow in the academia.
 As an example for archaeology Eric Kansa advocates for his "Push and Publish" workflow (@Kansa2014).

 FS ask how authority is established and question the finality of publication.
 Contents in constant dynamic, the biggest strength in FS, give the opportunity to better challenge the stability of science.
-Most importantly, if the focus is not only on the results (stable knowledge), then FS move the attention to how you evidences are established and focus consequently on the workflow.
+Most importantly, if the focus is not only on the results (stable knowledge), then FS move the attention to how evidences are established and focus consequently on the workflow.

 Here is the point where, I will turn back to archaeology: I tackled about FS to see how it influenced science making, to expose precisely how FS enlarge the attention not only on the results but on the HOW TO.
 FS is the only way to reconcile the process of making science with the results.
 It's with this sense in mind, that I will look at reproducibility in archaeology.